 All returns are due on or before the 15th day of the month following the due date of your federal corporation return (April 15 for calendar-year taxpayers).
 When the 15th falls on a Saturday, Sunday or legal holiday, the due date is the next business day.

 When you file your first Oregon S corporation return, include a copy of your federal S corporation election, federal Form 2553.
 Oregon uses the election made for federal purposes.

 If your tax due is $500 or more, you may be required to make estimated tax payments.
-See Estimated tax payments for more information.
+See Estimated tax payments

 To amend your Oregon S corporation excise or income tax return, use the form for the tax year you’re amending and check the "Amended" box on the front of the return.
 See the Form OR-20-S